 Fig 3.
 Survival of F. tularensis in 4°C fresh water.
-Average CFU per mL recovered at indicated time points for three experiments with cells incubated at 4°C. Experiment 1 data shown is from Figure 2.
+Average CFU per mL recovered at indicated time points for three experiments with cells incubated at 4°C. The data representing experiment 1 is the same 4°C incubation data shown in Figure 2.
 Cells remained viable for a maximum of 56 days (experiment 2).
 Cells grown in experiment 1 are represented by green squares.
 Cells incubated in experiment 2 are represented by blue circles.
 Cells incubated in experiment 3 are represented by yellow triangles.
-Cells from the transposon mutant library are indicated by red diamonds.
-This also indicate when cells were collected for analysis by transposon insertion sequencing (days 0, 7, and 14).
+Red diamonds represent cells from the transposon mutant library and the points at which cells were collected for analysis by transposon insertion sequencing (days 0, 7, and 14).
 Each point represents the average of biological triplicates.
 Error bar represents 1 SD.

 Fig X. Tn-Seq Screening results?